Marketing is a dynamic field at the intersection of creativity, strategy, and analytics.

 · Working Professionals: Career Resources

 Learn more about working in marketing from our alumni and partners such as Turner Gutmann, MBA '12, Manager of Product Management-Customer Data, at Nordstrom.
 After earning a bachelor's degree in Environmental Studies and Psychology, Turner worked for a few years, including as an ESL instructor in China.
-Since graduating with his MBA in marketing he has held numerous marketing analytic positions for biotechnology companies, commercial banking and spent the last six years at Nordstrom in digital marketing analytics and now product management.
-Access his Power Chat (and more) in BizLink – Document Library.
+Since graduating with his MBA in marketing he has held numerous marketing analytic positions for biotechnology companies, commercial banking and spent eight years at Nordstrom in digital marketing analytics and product management.
+Access his Power Chat (and more) in BizLink | Resources | Document Library.

 Pair the words below with the following descriptors to see full job titles: Analyst, Assistant, Associate, Coordinator, Junior, Manager and Specialist.